MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 Microsoft has processes for installing language packs manually or automatically.
 We recommended keeping as little administration overhead as possible and automating the process of language installation.

-The automated process involves downloading a PowerShell script onto the VM that’s being converted to an image.
+The automated process involves downloading a PowerShell script onto the VM that's being converted to an image.
 Example automation scripts are found in Microsoft documentation.
 If you're following the recommendation for Packer pipelines, you can include this process as an extra task.

 For more information on installing language packs in Windows 10 multi-session, see [Install language packs on Windows 10 VMs in Windows Virtual Desktop](/azure/virtual-desktop/language-packs).